A New Non-archimedean Metric on Persistent Homology: Conclusions and future work

 \subsection{Conclusions}

+We defined a non-archimedean metric, called the cophenetic metric, on persistent homology classes.
+We then used this metric to sketch rooted tree presentations for zeroth persistent homology classes instead of sketching rooted trees on points in the data set.
+We note that having a non-archimedean metric persistent homology classes in all degrees allows one to visualize higher homology classes as dendrograms as well.

+Since the zeroth homology classes naturally correspond to connected components of the subspace from which our data set is sampled, one can now compare the results of hierarchical clustering schemes with different metrics on data points with the results we obtain from the cophenetic distance on the zeroth homology.
+To test the soundness of our proposal, we did numerical experiments on the geographical coordinates of a small sample cities of Turkey to compare the dendrograms coming the cophenetic metric on the zeroth homology and the dendrograms of hierarchical clustering algorithms by varying metrics in Section~\ref{subsect:TurkishCities}.

-The results of our numerical experiments in Section~\ref{sect:experiments} indicate that there is a strong positive correlation between the dendrograms from the homological cophenetic distance matrix $C_0(D)$ and the dendograms from the Euclidean distance matrix $E(D)$.
-The $p$-values we obtained indicates that our results are statistically significant.
-Note that since this test is based on random permutations, the permutations will always yield at the same observed correlation $r$ but seldomly the same p-value.
+The results of our numerical experiments we outlined in Section~\ref{subsect:TurkishCities} indicate that there is a statistically verifiable strong correlation between the dendrograms coming from the cophenetic distance matrix $C_0(D)$ and the dendrograms coming from other metrics.
+The statistical evidence we collected supports our hypothesis that hierarchical clustering and zeroth persistent homology together with the cophenetic metric yield statistically verifiable commensurate topological information about the connected components of the datasets we used in our analyses.

-The statistical evidence we collected supports our hypothesis that hierarchical clustering and zeroth persistent homology yield the same topological information about the connected components of the sampled manifold using completely different methods.
-While hierarchical clustering exclusively rely on metric structure alone, persistent homology relies on simplicial technology to derive its results.
-The highly correlated nature of the result comes from the fact that Vietoris-Rips complex is derived from the same metric structure used in hierarchical clustering.
-However, the homological machinery opens new avenues for statistical data analysis in different directions.
+We also note that while hierarchical clustering algorithms exclusively rely on a metric structure on the data cloud alone, persistent homology relies on the simplicial technology to derive its results, and therefore, should be impervious to the underlying metric.
+On the other hand, the Mantel test results in Section~\ref{mantelsection} indicate that cophenetic distance and Euclidean distances are most similar.
+This may come from the fact that Vietoris-Rips complex we used to calculate our homological invariants uses the Euclidean metric for its filtration structure.

+On the practical side, one has to also check that the cophenetic distance in combination with hierarchical clustering methods does create high quality clusters.
+For this purpose, we compared clusters coming from hierarchical clustering algorithms on a handful of datasets with varying number of clusters using different metrics including our own cophenetic metric on the zeroth persistent homology in Section~\ref{subsect:OtherDatasets}.
+Results we obtain indicate that cophenetic distance shines in creating high quality complete clusters where distinct clusters have low mutual information.